DevelopersRising/DevelopersRising/SocialMediaGuidelines.md

 We also strive to always share online content we come across with a descriptive and/or engaging tweet body and pictures where possible.
 This can be content such as articles, blog posts, videos, talks, resources, etc.

 Hashtags can be included and should be relevant to our topics and community only (no #followfriday #retweetme etc).
-Suggested hashtags: #webdev #javascript #frontend #backend #code #learntocode #developers #programming ...
+Suggested hashtags: #webdev #javascript #frontend #backend #code #learntocode #developers #programming #100daysofcode #freecodecamp #reactjs #nodejs #vuejs #golang, etc etc. If there is more characters left in the tweet, try to always fill it with as many relevant hashtags as possible.

+The reason for our focus on hashtags is simply to make our tweets visible to more potential people.
+Twitter promote hashtags via highlights, and some people search for hashtags to find interesting tweets.

+Another strategy is to ask questions on Twitter.
+Either via polls, open questions to promote discussion, or retorical/leading questions to create engagement.
+You can also ask for someone's opinion on a news story, controversial article, or other interesting content.

 ### Facebook

 Since Facebook is one of the oldest platforms, we can see it's powers but also limitations.
 Facebook has developed to a platform, where you have to invest money to actually be seen.
 Therefore we see the facebook presence more on an informational purpose, rather than real exposure.

 Efforts can be limited to provide up-to-date information and simply copying post from other platforms.

 ### Instagram